truenas/middleware/docs/userguide/index.rst

 |Figure24a_png|

-Click the Extract button, browse to the path to extract to, and click OK.
+Click the "Extract" button, browse to the path to extract to, and click "OK".
 The extracted image will end in *.img* and is now ready to be written to a USB device using Win32DiskImager.

 Next, launch Win32DiskImager, shown in Figure 2.4b.
-Use the browse button to browse to the location of the *.img* file.
+Use the "browse" button to browse to the location of the *.img* file.
 Insert a USB thumb drive and select its drive letter from the Device drop-down menu.
-Click the Write button and the image will be written to the USB thumb drive.
+Click the "Write" button and the image will be written to the USB thumb drive.

 **Figure 2.4b: Using Win32DiskImager to Write the Image**